cabbi-bio/ESM-R-script/README.md

 # ESM-R-script
 Script created for ESM calculations on large datasets

-# Supplemental Script for:
+# Supplemental Script for
-Von Haden, A.C., Yang, W.H., DeLucia, E.H.
+> Von Haden, A.C., Yang, W.H., DeLucia, E.H.
 April 20, 2020. [“Soils’ Dirty Little Secret: Depth‐Based Comparisons can be Inadequate for Quantifying Changes in Soil Organic Carbon and Other Mineral Soil Properties.”](https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.15124) Global Change Biology.
 DOI: 10.1111/gcb.15124.

 # Overview
 This script is intended to provide a starting point for users to implement the equivalent soil mass